UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

          # to find out available versions: module spider matlab
          module load MATLAB/2023a.Update4

-         # Executing a parallel matlab program
+         # Executing a GPU matlab program
          matlab -nodisplay -nosplash -r "gpu-matlab-script.m"

       where ``gpu-type`` is one of: v100, a40, a6000, l40s, a100, h100, mi100